MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 For more information about how to add an external authentication method in the Microsoft Entra admin center, see [Manage an external authentication method in Microsoft Entra ID (Preview)](how-to-authentication-external-method-manage.md).

-## Entra ID interaction with provider
+## Microsoft Entra ID interaction with provider

-The next sections explain provider requirements and include examples for Entra ID interaction with a provider.
+The next sections explain provider requirements and include examples for Microsoft Entra ID interaction with a provider.

 ### Discovery of provider metadata